 He is responsible for animating, integrating, and deepening faculty, staff, and student engagement with the Jesuit values that drive the mission of Georgetown University.
 He previously served as program director for Georgetown’s Urban & Regional Planning program, where he played a central role in establishing the growing program.
 Prior to Georgetown, he served on the White House Council on Strong Cities, Strong Communities (SC2), an inter-agency initiative created by President Obama in 2012 to spark economic rebound in distressed urban communities across the country.
 At SC2, Kralovec managed the deployment of technical assistance, collection of community-based data, program communications, and promotion of national best practices.
 As a legislative assistant at the U.S. Department of Justice (DOJ), Kralovec conducted research and prepared DOJ witnesses for congressional hearings.

-He holds a Master's of Urban Planning from New York University, a Master of Arts from Fordham University, and a Bachelor of Arts from the University of Notre Dame, and is completing a Doctor of Ministry from Fordham University.
+He holds a Master's of Urban Planning from New York University, a Master of Arts from Fordham University, a Bachelor of Arts from the University of Notre Dame, and is completing a Doctor of Ministry from Fordham University.
 He received training as a spiritual director through the Ignatian Training Program at Holy Trinity Catholic Church.